suchipi/hex-engine/packages/website/docs/api-2d.md

    *
    * We use Tags to find these, and also include an animation called "default" which
    * is the animation containing every frame in the file, in order.
+   *
+   * Available since version: 0.0.0
    */
   animations: {
     [name: string]: AnimationAPI<HTMLCanvasElement>;
   };

+  /**
-  /** Draw the current animation frame into the provided canvas context. */
+   * Draw the current animation frame into the provided canvas context.
+   *
+   * Available since version: 0.0.1
+   *
+   * In versions prior to 0.0.1, this method was called `drawCurrentFrameIntoContext`
+   * and had a different signature.
+   */
   draw: (
     context: CanvasRenderingContext2D,
     options?: {